writings

 If I knew every language, I could read every book in its original form without losing anything in translation, which is an art itself, & reading the same work in different languages is fascinating.

 Despite my stubborn, voracious desire to understand every facet of an author's voice and erase the distance created by nuance, I've come to learn that translation is an art in itself.
-There are so many meticulously, elegantly translated pieces of work with so much effort and care put into them, unlike anything the world has ever seen beforeAlongside these modern translations, learning another language through English, the lingua franca of the 21st century, provides an incalculable number of resources.
+There are so many meticulously, elegantly translated literary works with so much effort and care put into them, unlike anything the world has ever seen beforeAlongside these modern translations, learning another language through English, the lingua franca of the 21st century, provides an incalculable number of resources.

 I wish to further my studies in German as well; such a strange contrast to what French teaches you, being more akin to a puzzle than to the reliance on patterns and familiarity.
 I love Grimm's Fairy Tales, and we own copies in both English and German, but the original German edition is rife with archaic vocabulary and grammatical structures.
 Modernized, shortened editions make adapting a lot easier.
 I want to reach the point where I can read the original, keeping a glossary of modern words and their archaic equivalents.